Five things we learned from the weekend in Illawarra sport

-After another big weekend of sport in the Illawarra and further abroad, here are five things we learned.
+It was a wild weekend of weather in the Illawarra, but there was still plenty of sport happening in the region and further abroad.
+Here are five things we learned.

-As we're based deep in Blues heartland, where else would we start?
+Travis Smyth picked up another cool A$150,000 over the weekend after finishing equal 29th at the second controversial LIV Golf Series event in Portland.

 Advertisement